some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

 * TTL shall not be set to 0x000000 since this is considered to be the Stop entry for this entry.
+(Service registry only).

 .. heading:: Offer Service Entry
     :id: feat_req_someipsd_221